-Respondent notes SAPD has recognized that there is an impact on value to these capital expenditures being excluded from the rate base and has made a proper adjustment in Petitioner's 2023 Board-adopted value.
-32 (SAPD Analysis, p.
-11.)
+Respondent notes SAPD has recognized that there is an impact on value to these capital expenditures being excluded from the rate base and has already made a proper adjustment in Petitioner's 2024 Board-adopted value.
 Respondent notes when making capital expenditures, firms expect both a "return of" their invested capital as well as a "return on" their invested capital.
-(Ibid.)
 Respondent notes a "return of" capital accounts for a recovery of the investment while a "return on" capital accounts for a reward for making an investment.
-(Ibid., citing AH 502, p.
+(AH 502, p.
 62.)
 Both of these components are captured in the capitalization rate, which provides explicitly or implicitly for both the return of and the return on capital.
-(Ibid.)

 Respondent contends that because AB 1054 prohibits Petitioner from earning a return on equity but does not prohibit earning a "return of" or a debt return on its capital expenditure, SAPD made appropriate adjustments to the HCLD cost indicator to account for this, by calculating the present value of the income using a discount rate that excludes the equity portion of the capitalization rate.
-(SAPD Analysis, p.11.)
 The excluded equity portion represents the return on the investment, and properly leaves in the rate for return of the investment.
-(Ibid.)
-Respondent then removed the difference between this present value amount and the total \$1.6 billion capital expenditure, resulting in an approximately \$711 million reduction to the HCLD value indicator, which was already reflected in Petitioner's 2023 Board-adopted unitary value.
-(Ibid.)
+Respondent then removed the difference between this present value amount and the total \$1.6 billion capital expenditure, resulting in an approximately \$736 million reduction to the HCLD value indicator, which was reflected in Petitioner's 2024 Board-adopted unitary value.

-Respondent also contends that Petitioner's alternative arguments that the capital expenditures are intangible assets exempt from taxation, and that the property Petitioner spent \$1.6 billion replacing has been discarded and is no longer owned by Petitioner, are each claimed without evidence.
-(SAPD Analysis, p.
-11.)
+Respondent also contends that Petitioner's alternative arguments, that the capital expenditures are intangible assets exempt from taxation and that the property Petitioner spent \$1.6 billion replacing has been discarded and is no longer owned by Petitioner, are each claimed without evidence.
 Respondent asserts that these arguments ignore the fact that \$1.6 billion dollars of tangible, depreciable equipment was purchased and is currently installed as a part of Petitioner's physical infrastructure.
-(Ibid.)
 Respondent states that the equipment that was actually replaced and discarded will be removed from the HCLD value indicator and therefore has no unitary value, as is done with all equipment that is retired and removed from an assessee's books and records.
-(Ibid.)
-Therefore, Respondent recommends no adjustment as to this issue.

-32 \$711 million was deducted from the HCLD indicator of value.
-See SAPD Analysis, p.
-12.
+&lt;sup>21 \$736 million was deducted from the HCLD value indicator.